georgedance/biginning/README.md

 ```bash
 ~/biginning $ sudo make install
 ```
+This should add the binary to your `$PATH`, allowing you to run it whenever and wherever.

 ## Running
 an example of how to run the program after completing the [Downloading](##Downloading) and [Building](##Building) steps above: